Tarbolin69/blog-testeo/src/pages/posts/post3.md

 Behind him he saw a cave, some roughly skewered hole almost like air in a sponge: it was one of many dotting the coast, but in his heart of hearts he knew it was no normal sea-cave.
 The Siren-Coves were not a normal coast.

 As he dove into the mouth to run from the screaming gaggle of the air as fast as any Ashen-elf could, he found the passage extending and the sound… growing louder, the choir deepening in the dark.
 The echoes of the rabble outside grew faint and distant.
-It was almost like they did not wish to go into the cavern. *They're afraid*, he realised.
+It was almost like they did not wish to go into the cavern. *They're afraid*, he realized.
 Well, it serves to reason that such lower creatures would be scared enough to protect what they themselves are too afraid to confront.
 He would move onward.

 *As a Mariner… perhaps the Beach of Beginnings was too small*, he reasoned. *I’ll win my place under the Matron much better this way after all… where no elf has ever gone before.*

 The dark did not bother him anyway.
 He is Ash-born after-all, and could see in it well enough.

 The sound grew louder, and then a light appeared.
-He was no longer in a passage but now a wide cavern, a massive pit near-parallel to the cliffs at the front that could only stretch for miles both north and south; it was a corridor he realised, one longer than any he had ever seen in Ashwood.
+He was no longer in a passage but now a wide cavern, a massive pit near-parallel to the cliffs at the front that could only stretch for miles both north and south; it was a corridor he realized, one longer than any he had ever seen in Ashwood.
 The smell of burnt flesh hung in the air, and at the far side he saw it: the source of the light.

 A massive tear on the far side of the cavern, its edges like the ripping of a leaf in a book, stretched out in a vast line along the entire length of the wall for however long it was.
 It wasn't normal, not at all.
 Through it he could see a grand room, piles of inked pages on some machine churning out in the background.